USB Device Stack

 Note

-Backward compatibility: when Device Stack supports high-speed, field configuration_descriptor could be used instead of fs_configuration_descriptor for full-speed configuration descriptor.
+For backward compatibility, when Device Stack supports high-speed, the field configuration_descriptor could be used instead of fs_configuration_descriptor for full-speed configuration descriptor.

 Installation